Jean was “a young American Goddess of Paris Couture”.

 This is the official website dedicated to Jean Patchett, Iconic Vogue Model, whose face and figure defined fashion during the highly glamorous era of the late 1940s, 1950s and early 1960s.

 The Jean Patchett Tribute is a collaboration of the Patchett & Auer Families.
-Jean Patchett’s daughter, Amy Auer and cousin, Daniel Patchett; present in this tribute a vast body of Jean’s high fashion photographs from the pages of Vogue, Harper’s Bazaar, Elle, Glamour, Charm, Town and Country and Life magazines.
-Included are hundreds of images of Jean’s magazine covers and fashion editorial photos and ads for cosmetic companies: Revlon, Max Factor, Helena Rubenstein, Woodbury Cosmetics, fashion design houses: Christian Dior, Coco Chanel, Jacques Fath, Adele Simpson, Ben Barrack, David Levine, Hattie Carnagie, Mary Black, Nellie Don, Nettie Rosenstein, Botany, Maximilian, Henri Bendel, Vera Stewart, Mollie Parnis, Ship n’ Shore, Cole of California, department stores: Neiman Marcus,, Julis Garfinkle Co., Macy’s, Hudson’s, Bergdorf Goodman, Hutzler’s and General Motors – Cadillac Motor Cars to name a few.
+Jean Patchett’s daughter, Amy Auer and cousin, Daniel Patchett; present in this tribute a vast body of Jean’s high fashion photographs from the pages of Vogue, Harper’s Bazaar, Cosmopolitan, Elle, Glamour, Charm, Town and Country and Life magazines.
+Included are hundreds of images of Jean’s magazine covers and fashion editorial photos and ads for cosmetic companies: Revlon, Max Factor, Helena Rubenstein, Woodbury Cosmetics, fashion design houses: Christian Dior, Coco Chanel, Jacques Fath, Charles James, Adele Simpson, Ben Barrack, David Levine, Hattie Carnagie, Mary Black, Nellie Don, Nettie Rosenstein, Botany, Maximilian, Henri Bendel, Vera Stewart, Mollie Parnis, Ship n’ Shore, Cole of California, department stores: Tiffany & Co., Neiman Marcus, Julis Garfinkle Co., Macy’s, Hudson’s, Bergdorf Goodman, Hutzler’s and corporation: General Motors – Cadillac Motor Cars, Eastman Kodak for Chromspun to name a few.
 There are several never before seen photos from the archives of fashion photography portfolios, and candid photographs from the Auer and Patchett families.

 Jean Patchett modeled from 1948 until she retired in 1963.
 Jean did model selectively after 1963 and was available to photographers for special assignments through the 1970s.